zephinzer/ebzbaybot/README.md

 The whitelisted collection list can be found at [`./pkg/constants/data.json`](./pkg/constants/data.json).
 That should be where you're raising a pull request to whitelist a collection.

-## Releasing
+## Releasing this service

 Run `make release release_tag=$(git rev-parse HEAD | head -c 8)` to create and push the artifact.

-## Deploying
+## Deploying this service

-This service's tooling was created around deploying on Digital Ocean (DO) App Platform.
+This service's tooling was created around deploying on Digital Ocean (DO) App Platform because it's simpler and more affordable.

 To create the required resources, go to the DO App Platform and use a Docker image as the type of application.
-Use `zephinzer/ebzbaybot:d22deec0` (or find the latest tag on [DockerHub](https://hub.docker.com/r/zephinzer/ebzbaybot) as the image source).
+Use `zephinzer/ebzbaybot` (find the latest image tag on [DockerHub](https://hub.docker.com/r/zephinzer/ebzbaybot) as the image source).
 Also, create and attach a database to it and change the default injected environment variable from `DATABASE_URL` to `POSTGRES_URL`.

 To deploy a new release, navigate to the application in DO and change the image repository tag.
-Hit the Deploy after that.
+The application should automagically deploy itself.

 # Licensing